unional/progress-str/README.md

   textPosition: 'right', // 'left' | 'right'
   textStyle: 'percentage', // 'percentage' | 'number' | 'ratio'
   value: {
     digits: 1 // number of fraction digits.
-0 | 1 | 2
+0 | 1 | 2.
+It defaults to different values depending on the max value.
     max: 1, // Value that means 100%
     marker: '|' // marker for the value
   }
 })

-// To style multiple values
+// To style multiple values differently. progressBar({
-progressBar({
   ...
   values: [{ ... }, { ... }, ...]